EtchedPixels/Centurion/README.md

 # Centurion Emulator

-An emulator the pieces we know so far of the Centurin Computer CPU-6 and the diagnostics ROM images.
+An emulator the pieces we know so far of the Centurion Computer CPU-6 and the diagnostics ROM images.

 ## Completed